Battle over Confederate monuments renewed after Charlottesville violence

 Scott's resolution calls for melting down the Confederate monuments.

 "They should be melted down and re-purposed to honor true American heroes," he said.
-Scott said after his resolution was approved, the final decision would still be in the hands of Mayor Pugh.
+Scott said after his resolution was approved, the final decision would still be in the hands of the mayor.

+And in Florida, two cities on Monday were moving on initiatives to haul off controversial Confederate symbols.

-And in Florida, President of the Jacksonville City Council Anna Lopez Brosche said in a statement Monday that she was asking city officials to conduct an inventory of all of the Confederate symbols on public property, in order to develop a plan of action to relocate them.
+Anna Lopez Brosche, president of Jacksonville's City Council, said in a statement that she was asking city officials to conduct an inventory of all of the Confederate symbols on public property in order to develop a plan of action to relocate them.

 Brosche said she intended to propose legislation to move them to museums and other institutions where they would be preserved and given historical context.